Skip to Content

 If you are not used to being in unfamiliar territories and risky environments, it can be easy to panic and be overwhelmed if an emergency happens.
 However, the best thing to do is not panic.

-Once you have taken care of the situation, don’t let it tarnish or shape your opinion of rockhounding.
-Just because an emergency happened once, does not mean it will happen again.
+Once you have handled the situation, don’t let it tarnish or shape your opinion of rockhounding.
+Just because an emergency happened once does not mean it will happen again.

 Final Thoughts